Marion Bethel: Later life

 While working on her first manuscript, Guanahani, My Love, Bethel attended the Caribbean Writers Summer Institute at the University of Miami in 1991, where she worked with two well known Barbadian writers, George Lamming and Kamau Braithwaite.
-Following the death of Southern Christian Leadership Conference founder and civil rights pioneer Evelyn Lowery, Bethel's film Womanish Ways: Freedom, Human Rights & Democracy 1934 to 1962 was showcased at Spelman College and she met some of Atlanta's most influential African-American entrepreneurs and activists, in addition to former vice-president of Tyler Perry Studios and CEO/ President of Bobbcat Films Rogger Bobb.
+Following the death of Southern Christian Leadership Conference founder and civil rights pioneer Evelyn Lowery, Bethel's film Womanish Ways: Freedom, Human Rights & Democracy 1934 to 1962 was showcased at Spelman College and she met some of Atlanta's most influential African-American entrepreneurs and activists, in addition to former vice-president of Tyler Perry Studios and CEO/President of Bobbcat Films Rogger Bobb.
 Later that week, billionaire Dr Bill Allen treated Marion Bethel and The Bahamas Consul General to lunch, during which Consul General Randy Rolle stated that people like her have much to contribute as it pertains to sharing the history of The Bahamas.

 Career

 After passing her bar exams in September 1984, Bethel was admitted as an attorney-at-law to the Bar of England and Wales in 1985 and The Bahamas in 1986 while practicing administrative law, company law, commercial law, contracts, conveyancing, immigration law, insurance law, and matrimonial law.
 From 1896 to 1994, she then went on to work in the Office of the Attorney General; in 1997, she was named the Alice Proskauer Fellow at the Bunting Institute of Radcliffe College, Harvard University, while also writing Bougainvillea Ringplay during her spare time.

 In June 2005, Bethel began a three-part poetry workshop at the Cave Canem retreat for African-American poets, at the University of Pittsburgh.
 In 2012, she directed Womanish Ways: Freedom, Human Rights & Democracy: The Women’s Suffrage Movement in The Bahamas 1948 to 1962, a documentary film on the struggle to gain Bahamian women the right to vote.
 Her passion for the Women's Movement in the Caribbean and The Bahamas became evident from this movie and she received widespread support from many African, European, and Asian countries.
 Bethel was elected to serve on the Committee of the United Nations Convention on the Elimination of All Forms of Discrimination Against Women from 1 January 2017 to 31 December 2019.
-Bethel was re-elected to the Committee on the Elimination of All Forms of Discrimination Against Women for the term 2021-2024.
-She currently works as a managing partner at Sears & Co. and is working on a third collection of poetry and a novel.
+Bethel was re-elected to the Committee on the Elimination of All Forms of Discrimination Against Women for the term 2021–2024 term.
+She currently works as a managing partner at Sears & Co. and she was working on a third collection of poetry and a novel.

+In 2025 she was elected to serve as a commissioner of the Inter-American Commission on Human Rights (IACHR) from 2026 to 2028.
+She was one of three new commissioners.
+The others were the American Rosa María Payá and José Luis Caballero Ochoa from Mexico.